-The Regular Hexagon is the Hexagon Shape that is studied by students at the elementary level.
+The regular Hexagon is the Hexagon Shape that is studied by students at the elementary level.

 A Regular Hexagon is identified by a combination of the number of sides to the shape, the length of the sides AND the size of its angles.

-Calculate Area and Perimeter
+Calculate Area & Perimeter of an Regular Hexagon

 To find the area of a Regular Hexagon we must know two things:

 2: The perpendicular distance from the center of the hexagon to one of its sides.
 (In 'math speak' this perpendicular distance is known as the APOTHEM!)
 In my diagram I have included 2 (there is a total of 6 in a hexagon) and these are the blue lines.
-You can also see that these Apothem's are in fact the radius of a circle inscribed in the hexagon (constructed in green)
+You can also see that these Apothem's are in fact the radius of a circle inscribed in the hexagon (constructed in green).

-The Area of the hexagon is calculated by first finding the area of one of the Isoscoles Triangles created by one side of the hexagon, and two lines constructed from the center point to each vertex.
+The Area of the hexagon is calculated by first finding the area of one of the Isosceles Triangles created by one side of the hexagon, and two lines constructed from the center point to each vertex.
 Then you multiply this answer by 6, as there are six of these triangles in a hexagon.
-These construction lines are in Orange in my diagram.

 Area of any triangle is half its base multiplied by it perpendicular height.
 In this case

 1/2 a r

-Stpe 2: Multiply by 6We have 6 of these triangles in the Hexagon, so to get the area of the hexagon, we must get the area of ALL six triangles.
+We have 6 of these triangles in the Hexagon, so to get the area, we must get the area of ALL six triangles.

-6 1/2 a r
+6 (1/2 a r)

-6/2 a r
+3 a r

 These questions can be presented in many different ways, depending on the grade level of your child.
-For example, if your child is just learning about area (perhaps second or third grade) they could be given the area of one of these trianles.
+For example, if your child is just learning about area (perhaps second or third grade) they could be given the area of one of these triangles.
 To solve this, they would simply multiply the area given by 6.
 If on the other hand, your child is in 4th grade, they will probably be given a question which has a solution similar to the explanation above.

-To complete this, you will need a ruler, pencil, protractor, and a blank piece of paper!
+To complete this, you will need a ruler, pencil, protractor and a blank piece of paper!